mathletedev/notebook/historical_literature/Root Words.md

 - vis-à-vis: in relation to
 - visionary: having or marked by foresight and imagination
 - visitation: an instance of visiting

+### VOC/VOK
+Has to do with speaking and calling and use of the voice
+- equivocate: to avoid committing oneself in what one says
+- irrevocable: not possible to revoke | unalterable
+- provoke: to stir up purposefully
+- vociferous: marked by or given to vehement insistent outcry

 ### VOR